 They are well hidden so you will need to climb through and look around at all the rocks.
-Allow 30 minutes to walk around to fully appreciate this significant area.
+Allow oen to two hours to walk around to fully appreciate this significant area.

 Aborigines use to choose specific areas to place their art.
 It needed to be a memorable area with features that stood out and had a canvas for their art which was protected from the elements, preferably where a slab of granite freshly peal off revealing a new and unweather, rock.

 Turtle Rock is not a well known tourist attraction located out at Harvey Range on Table Top Station.
 Most locals wouldn't know it existed.
 Peel through the log book when here.
 Beneath Turtle Rock's eastern side there is a fairly spacious shelter with a palimpsest of rock paintings and with widespread though apparently shallow floor deposits.
 It's is basically one large rock that has a underhang where the entire surface is covered in aboriginal art.
 There is in addition a crawl-space which connects the eastern entrance and the main area of rock paintings with a 'window' to the northwest.